 England's World Cup 2022 squad: Who's on the plane?

-The 2022 World Cup is now only months away, and England are among the favourites to go all the way in Qatar.
+The 2022 World Cup is just around the corner, and despite their relegation form of late (literally), England are among the favourites to go all the way in Qatar.

-After getting so close at Euro 2020, Gareth Southgate's men have to be considered one of the best teams at FIFA's showpiece event next winter.
+After getting so close at Euro 2020, Gareth Southgate's men have to be considered one of the best teams at FIFA's showpiece event next winter regardless of their recent cold streak.

 But who should be in the 26-man squad to go to Qatar?
 It's time for the return of 90min's 'Who's on the Plane' power rankings series...

-The right-back was back to his best last season, scaring defenders more than ever before.
-Southgate does not play to his strengths, sure, but he'd be mad not to take him to the World Cup surely?
+The right-back was back to his best last season though has had a rather rough start to this one.
+Southgate does not play to his strengths, sure, but he'd be mad not to take him to the World Cup.
+If anything, the backlash would create a dark cloud over their preparations.

 After being overlooked for a criminal amount of time, Fikayo Tomori is finally in the England squad.